Electric Scooters & Road Safety Crimes

 FAQs — Electric Scooters & PMVs

-Can they take my car license for a scooter offense?expand_more
+Can they take my car licence for a scooter offence?

-Can I refuse a breathalyzer test on a scooter?expand_more
+Can I refuse a breathalyser test on a scooter?

-Does fast-track trial apply for DUI on a scooter?expand_more
+Does fast-track trial apply for drink-driving on a scooter?

 DUI / Drunk Driving